 - Kosher salt and freshly cracked black pepper

-- In a medium sized saucepan, bring broth to a simmer.
-Then keep over low heat until you're ready to use it.
+- In a medium-sized saucepan, bring the chicken stock to a gentle simmer.
+Then keep the hot stock over low heat until you're ready to use it.

-- In a large skillet over medium heat, melt 2 tbsp butter and add in mushrooms.
+- In a large skillet over medium heat, melt 2 tablespoon butter and add in mushrooms.
 Saute the mushrooms for 5 minutes, until they begin to gain color.
-Add in garlic, stirring to ensure the garlic doesn't burn, for about 2 minutes.
-Place the mushrooms into a bowl and set aside.
+Add in the minced garlic, stirring occasionally to ensure the garlic doesn't burn, for about 2 minutes.
+Place the garlic mushrooms into a bowl and set aside.

 - In the large skillet, melt the 4 remaining tablespoons of butter.
-Add in shallots and sautee until translucent, about 2-3 minutes.
-Add in the rice, stirring to coat each grain with the butter for a minute.
-Add the quarter cup of white wine, if using, or replace with quarter cup of chicken broth.
+Add in shallots and saute until translucent, about 2-3 minutes.
+Add in the rice, stirring to coat each grain with the butter.
+Add the quarter cup of white wine, if using, or replace with a quarter cup of chicken stock.

-- For the next twenty minutes, pour half a cup of the hot chicken stock at a time into the rice and stir it in.
-Let the rice soak up the broth, stirring in more chicken broth just before the pan dries out.
+- For the next twenty minutes or so, pour half a cup of the hot chicken stock at a time into the rice and stir it in.
+Let the rice soak up the stock, stirring in more chicken broth just before the rice dries out.

 Nutrition Information:Yield: 6 Serving Size: 1

 Amount Per Serving: Calories: 605Total Fat: 39gSaturated Fat: 16gTrans Fat: 0gUnsaturated Fat: 21gCholesterol: 38mgSodium: 682mgCarbohydrates: 74gFiber: 1gSugar: 7gProtein: 87g